Guardians of the Galaxy: Cosmic Rewind is a roller coaster at Epcot.

 FYI: We have a guide on motion sickness that’s filled with information and tips, so feel free to check that out.

-As you can see above and below, the ride vehicles have two rows with four seats, so a total of four individuals will be in one ride vehicle.
+The ride vehicles have 2 rows with 4 seats, so a total of 2 individuals will be in one ride vehicle.
+There’s also a pull-down lap bar for safety.

 Is It Kid-Friendly?